Rotational sampling in wind turbines

 The loads on both horizontal-axis wind turbines (HAWTs) and vertical-axis wind turbines (VAWTs) are cyclic; the thrust and torque acting on the blades depend on where the blade is.
-In a horizontal axis wind turbine, both the apparent wind speed seen by the blade and the angle of attack depends on the blade's position.
+In a horizontal axis wind turbine, both the apparent wind speed seen by the blade and the angle of attack depend on the blade's position.
 This phenomenon is described as rotational sampling.
 This article will provide insight into the cyclic nature of the loads that arise because of rotational sampling for a horizontal axis wind turbine.

 Rotational sampling can be divided into two parts: deterministic and stochastic.
 Deterministic processes present themselves as spikes on a power spectrum, whereas stochastic processes spread over a wider frequency range.

 Background

 Analysis of the loads on a wind turbine can be carried out through the use of power spectra.
 A power spectrum is defined as the power spectral density function of a signal plotted against frequency.
 The power spectral density function of a plot is defined as the Fourier transform of the covariance function.
 Regarding the analysis of loads, it involves time series, in which case the covariance function becomes the autocovariance function.
 In the signal processing sense, the autocovariance can be related to the autocorrelation function.